Did You Know About This iPhone Cursor Trick? You’re Not Alone

 There is also the iPad and iPad Pro to consider.
 You will likely be working with a lot more text on those machines than you will be on the iPhone. the good news is you can use the same trick previously outlined on the iPad.
 But there is yet another way you can activate a cursor on the iPad that is even faster.

-If you place two fingers on the keyboard at the same time, you don’t have to wait the second it takes to enter trackpad mode.
+If you place two fingers on the keyboard at the same time, you don’t have to wait for the second it takes to enter trackpad mode.
 It recognizes the two fingers and enters trackpad mode automatically.
 You can just move around those two fingers and you are moving the cursor.
 But wait!
 There’s more!

 On the iPad and iPad Pro, you don’t even have to place those two fingers on the keyboard.
 What if you are using the hardware keyboard?
 No problem.
 Just place two fingers anywhere in the text area including text boxes.
 And you are automatically in trackpad mode.